neurobionics/opensourceleg/docs/tutorials/time/profiling_code.md

 The `Profiler` class in the Time module is a powerful tool for measuring the execution time of code.
 It is particularly useful for identifying performance bottlenecks and optimizing real-time applications.

-This tutorial walks you through the key features of the `Profiler` class and explains the examples provided in the [`profiling_code.py`](../../../tutorials/time/profiling_code.py) script.
+This tutorial walks you through the key features of the `Profiler` class and explains the examples provided in the `profiling_code.py` example script.

 ## Key Features of the Profiler